-Case enjoys speaking many different kinds of events.
+Case is a welcomed speaker across many verticals.
 From colleges and universities to conferences and lunches, Case is just as comfortable speaking in front of large audiences as she is at smaller gatherings.
 To book Amber Case for a speaking engagement, contact Monica Davis at monica dot davis at caseorganic dot com.
 Note: Amber Case is currently booked until January 2015.

 Book on Cyborg Anthropology (forthcoming): A Dictionary of Cyborg Anthropology

 Guest Series on the Wired Change Accelerator Blog: WIRED Blog

 "She's a digital native.
 She's from the future.
 She's come back to help us figure out how to think." -Kris Krug, in Fast Company Magazine